 Children coming together to learn, to play and to collaborate in a space where two languages are common currency creates a hybrid space with a culture that belongs to neither one nor the other.
 The bilingual classroom is a space for inclusivity, where a new light is shone on ideas about cultural identity.
 Its students will be the global citizens of tomorrow, broad-minded and insightful adults who are adept at sharing and discussing knowledge in a multicultural environment and totally at home in an international Zoom meeting.
 For these bright children, the future is bright.

-With over a decade of experience working closely with each of the 13 schools that we represent around the world, our team has the full knowledge and understanding that will help you and your child find the perfect fit.
+With over a decade of experience working closely with each of the 16 schools which we represent around the world, our team has the full knowledge and understanding to help you and your child find the right school.